5.2 Communication Methods and Message Design

 Change with employee impactMulti-step communication planAvoid announcing before leaders are aligned

-Good message design begins with purpose.
-HR should know whether the goal is to inform, gather facts, set expectations, train managers, or prompt action.
-If the purpose is unclear, the communication will likely be unclear.
-In exam scenarios, look for an answer that clarifies the desired outcome before choosing the channel.
+Good message design begins with purpose: is the goal to inform, gather facts, set expectations, train managers, or prompt action?
+If the purpose is unclear, the communication will be unclear.
+In SJIs, look for the answer that clarifies the desired outcome before choosing a channel.

 1. Define the outcome the communication must support.